humanmade/altis-enhanced-search/docs/elasticsearch-specifications.md

 # Elasticsearch Specifications

 Altis Cloud environments include Elasticsearch servers which are used by the Search module.
-Equivalent setups are also available with [Local Chassis](docs://local-chassis/) and [Local Server](docs://local-server/)
+An equivalent setup is also available with [Local Server](docs://local-server/)

 ## Supported Versions